Focus and Scope

 3. International Advisory Boards

-Any journal should have an international advisory board, which advises the editorial board and the editor on the academic standard of the journal to foster excellence in scholarship
+This journal, just like any other, does boast a vibrant team of international advisory board, which advises the editorial board and the editor on the academic standard of the journal.
+This is a critical part of our editorial component as it helps the journal to foster excellence in scholarship.

 4. Responsibilities of Academic Editors